When you bite into a piece of steak, you expect it to be soft and tender. You’ve imagined those meaty juices and that glorious flavor.

 The best way to tenderize steak is to marinate it overnight in the refrigerator.
 The marinade usually contains an acid (like lemon juice, vinegar, or buttermilk) that helps break down the muscle fibers.
 Marinades also add a flavor punch to most meat.

-You can also season your steak with commercial meat tenderizers, most of which contain MSG and are flavor-enhancers as well.
+You can also season your steak with commercial meat tenderizers, most of which contain MSG and are flavor enhancers as well.

-Manual methods of tenderizing steak are using a meat hammer or mallet or poking tiny holes in the eat with a fork, which will soften the steak, but you will sacrifice texture and flavor.
+Manual methods of tenderizing steak are using a meat hammer or mallet or poking tiny holes in the meat with a fork, which will soften the steak, but you will sacrifice texture and flavor.

 Was the Steak at Room Temperature Before Cooking?

+Always allow the meat to come to room temperature before cooking it to cook more evenly.
 If the meat is still cold inside, it will take longer to cook, which means you can easily overcook it.

 Was the Pan or Grill Hot Enough?

-Another reason steak comes out tough is that it starts in a pan or on a grill that isn’t hot enough.
-Steak can tolerate a sizzling hot pan that sears the outside of the meat, creating that delicious brown crust, allowing the inside to cook more slowly.
+Steak can tolerate a sizzling hot pan that sears the outside of the meat, creating that delicious brown crust, and allowing the inside to cook more slowly.

 Starting the meat too slowly will mean it will either undercook or overcook, both of which can leave your meat tough and chewy.